-The Wildfire Safety Advisory Board provides a list of its recommendations on the 2021 Wildfire Mitigation Plan Guidelines, Performance Metrics and Safety Culture.
+The Wildfire Safety Advisory Board provides a listan overview of its recommendations on the 2021 Wildfire Mitigation Plan Guidelines, Performance Metrics and Safety Culture.

-1. Structural Recommendations to the 2021 WMP Guidelines
+1. STRUCTURAL RECOMMENDATIONS TO THE 2021 WMP GUIDELINES

-1.1 Topical Organization by Wildfire Mitigation Program with a Focus on Lessons Learned

-- The Board recommends the 2021 WMP Guidelines be organized around each of the 10 categories being used for the WMPs and the Maturity Model to give the reader a complete picture of each.
-The organization of the Guidelines should highlight Public Safety Power Shutoffs, workforce training, and stakeholder cooperation and community engagement. - The Board recommends each of the Wildfire Mitigation Program sections of the 2021 WMP Guidelines start with lessons learned.

-1.2 State and Federal Rules and Requirements Should Be Included and Explained in the Narrative of the WMPs

-• The Board recommends the 2021 WMP Guidelines require the utilities to briefly describe the state and federal rules and proceedings that are associated with each wildfire mitigation program area in the narrative of the WMPs.

-1.3 Submission Schedules That Set All Parties Up for Success

-• The Board recommends the WSD set a WMP submission schedule that promotes the success of all parties.
-The CPUC could set the deadline for 2021 WMP submissions at least four months after the approval of the final 2021 WMP Guidelines, for example.

-1.4 Strike a Balance Between Data Submission Requirements, Quarterly Reporting, and Program Implementation

-- The Board recommends the 2021 WMP Guidelines require simplified and streamlined reporting requirements to include the data that are critical for WSD staff to complete its evaluation. - The Board recommends that, in the future, WSD consider the reporting ordered as part of its 2020 WMP review to be considered components of the next year's WMP Update.
+- 1.1 Topical Organization by Wildfire Mitigation Program with a Focus on Lessons Learned - The Board recommends the 2021 WMP Guidelines be organized around each of the 10 categories being used for the WMPs and the Maturity Model to give the reader a complete picture of each.
+The organization-of the Guidelines should highlight Public Safety Power Shutoffs, workforce training, and stakeholder cooperation and community engagement. - The Board recommends each of the Wildfire Mitigation Program sections of the 2021 WMP Guidelines start with lessons learned. - 1.2 State and Federal Rules and Requirements Should Be Included and Explained in the Narrative of the WMPs - The Board recommends the 2021 WMP Guidelines require the utilities to briefly describe the state and federal rules and proceedings that are associated with each wildfire mitigation program area in the narrative of the WMPs. - 1.3 Submission Schedules That Set All Parties Up for Success - The Board recommends the WSD set a WMP submission schedule that promotes the success of all parties.
+The CPUC could set the deadline for 2021 WMP submissions at least four months after the approval of the final 2021 WMP Guidelines, for example. - 1.4 Strike a Balance Between Data Submission Requirements, Quarterly Reporting, and Program Implementation - The Board recommends the 2021 WMP Guidelines require simplified and streamlined reporting requirements to include the data that areis critical for WSD staff to complete its evaluation. - The Board recommends that, in the future, WSD consider the reporting ordered as part of its 2020 WMP review to be considered components of the next year's WMP Update.

-2. Recommendations for 2021 WMP Guidelines that Generally Align with Draft Guidance Resolution WSD-002
+2. RECOMMENDATIONS FOR 2021 WMP GUIDELINES THAT GENERALLY ALIGN WITH GUIDANCE RESOLUTION WSD-002

-2.1 Risk Spend Efficiency Analysis Required for Each Mitigation Measure

-• The Board recommends that the 2021 WMP Guidelines require utilities to complete a Risk Spend Efficiency (RSE) analysis for each mitigation measure so that each measure can be considered individually, in aggregate, and against each other, to determine the most appropriate wildfire mitigation effort for each circuit section.

-• The Board recommends that the 2021 WMP Guidelines require the utilities to stop characterizing PSPS events as a solution to lower ignition risk of wildfire in the RSE analysis without considering its consequences.
+- 2.1 Risk Spend Efficiency Analysis Required for Each Mitigation Measure - The Board recommends that the 2021 WMP Guidelines require utilities to complete a Risk Spend Efficiency (RSE) analysis for each mitigation measure, at a circuit level, so that each measure can be considered individually, in aggregate, and against each other, to determine the most appropriate wildfire mitigation effort for each circuit section. - The Board recommends that the 2021 WMP Guidelines require the utilities to stop characterizing PSPS events as a solution to lower ignition risk of wildfire in the RSE analysis without considering its consequences.
 Instead, the 2021 WMP Guidelines should require utilities to factor into their RSE calculations the assumed risk and cost to customers that result from a PSPS event.
+PSPS to be treated as a risk for the purposes of the RSE calculations in order to encourage utilities to allocate resources in a way that prioritizes reducing the number, scope, duration, and reenergization timeline of PSPS events.

-2.2 Train and Retain Qualified Electrical Workers
+2.2 TrainTraining and RetainStandards for Qualified Electrical Workers